Skip to main content

 To assist Agencies in establishing some preliminary budgets for a fit out project, DIT Property has established some benchmark fit out cost ranges as a guide.

-It should be noted that these ranges are based on space utilisation targets for office space (under 12m² per workpoint) and will be updated annually.
+It should be noted that these ranges are based on space utilisation targets for office space (under 12m² per workpoint).

 Fitout type